databiomes/modeltrainprotocol/docs/source/api_reference.rst

            """Adds an Instruction (and its components) to the protocol."""

        def save(self, name: str | None = None, path: str | None = None):
-           """Saves the protocol to a JSON file."""
+           """Saves the training protocol to a JSON file."""

        def template(self, path: str | None = None):
-           """Create a template JSON file for the model training protocol."""
+           """Create a usage template JSON file for the model."""

 Tokens
 ------